 Inspection of organic foods in Denmark applies to all stages from stable to table.
 Also those who are exclusively wholesalers or store organic foods at the wholesale level are encompassed by the organic food inspection.
 This means enhanced conditions for carrying out cross checks.
 Accounting and documentation information exchanged by undertakings is crosschecked as part of the ordinary organic food inspection.

-The legislation on Public Law
+The legislation in Public Law

-The inspection of organic food production is usually carried out as a part of the ordinary control according to the food legislation.
+The inspection of organic food production is usually carried out as a part of the ordinary control according to food legislation.
 The inspectors are impartial and independent.
 They have no personal or financial interests in the inspected undertakings.
 Like all Danish authorities, they are subject to the Danish Public Access Act and the Danish Public Administration Act.

-Basically, The Public Access Act secures that any Danish citizen, undertaking or reporter can request access to the files of the public administration with a few exemptions such as strictly confidential or personal information.
+Basically, The Public Access Act secures that any Danish citizen, company or reporter can request access to the files of the public administration with a few exemptions such as strictly confidential or personal information.
 The purpose of The Public Access Act is that everybody should have access to the reasons for the decisions made by public authorities.
 The Public Administration Act ensures that a citizen is given the opportunity to submit his comments before a decision is taken in a case concerning him.

 All inspectors have relevant education in e.g. agriculture, food science or veterinary science, and they are full-time employees of local inspection units.
 As the inspectors also carry out inspection according to the ordinary food legislation in addition to the rules on organic production, they make inspection visits quite often and have a thorough knowledge of the production form or type of undertaking involved.